tchiotludo/akhq/docs/docs/configuration/authentifications/external.md

       enabled: true
       url: https://external.service/get-roles-and-attributes
     groups: # anything set here will not be used
+  caches:
+    rest-api-claim-provider:
+      expire-after-write: 600s # Default.
+May be overridden.
 ````

 In this mode, AKHQ will send to the ``akhq.security.rest.url`` endpoint a POST request with the following JSON :